akatkar/useful-scripts/python/README.md

 > git-switch --switch <account>
 ```

-Note that this script just replace saved key as default key for ssh agent.
+Note that this script just replaces the saved keys as default keys for ssh agent.